The chemical distance in random interlacements in the low-intensity regime: Upper bound on the chemical distance in random interlacements

 Denote by $\mathcal{E}=\{\pm e_1,~\pm e_2,~\pm (e_1\pm e_2)\}$, the set of $*$-directions in the graph $(\mathbb{F}^{R_u},\mathbb{E}^{R_u})$ and by $\ell_0=\{(x, 0,0,\ldots, 0):x\in2R_u\mathbb{Z}\} \subset \mathbb{F}^{R_u}$.
 Besides black boxes, along the algorithm we declare boxes along the exploration process live or dead. \emph{Live boxes} are eventually used to construct the final arrow path whereas \emph{dead boxes} are explored but are not used eventually.

 Next we wish to bound the cardinality of the black region.
 We start by introducing some notation.
-Denote by $\mathcal{BR}^n=\mathcal{BR}^n(\alpha,u)$ the set of black boxes discovered in Algorithm~\ref{alg:exploration} which are above or on $\ell_0$ (for input $n$). \begin{lemma} There is an $\alpha>0$ such that for any $n\in\mathbb{N}$ and every $u\in (0,1)$
+Denote by $\mathcal{BR}^n=\mathcal{BR}^n(\alpha,u)$ the set of black boxes discovered in Algorithm~\ref{alg:exploration} which are above or on $\ell_0$ (for input $n$).